 Do you often dream about leaving MOD housing and buying a home?
 Do you want to get a foot on the ladder ready for civvy street?
 Do you have somewhere you already own but it’s just not suitable for your needs?

 Buying a home might seem like a legal and financial minefield to you, but with over a decade of experience in financial services and also being military wives, we can truly understand your predicaments and offer you useful advice at the same time.

 We are passionate about using our skills and understanding to help other forces families achieve their goals, and we have put together some information and tips on how to make those steps.

-You have probably heard of the Forces Help to Buy Scheme by now; this was launched in 2014 and now has less than a year remaining on the trial period that was offered for it (ends December 2019).
+You have probably heard of the Forces Help to Buy Scheme by now; this was launched in 2014 and now a short time remaining on the trial period that was offered for it (ends December 2022).
 There are still so many serving personnel who can benefit from this scheme, and we worry people are not taking up the offer because of a lack of understanding around the small print or not knowing where to start.